microsoft/ai-developer/Labs/ai-develeper-combine.md

      ![](./media/image_034.png)

-1. In case you encounter any indentation error, use the code from the following URL:
+6. In case you encounter any indentation error, use the code from the following URL, and save the file:
     ```
     https://raw.githubusercontent.com/CloudLabsAI-Azure/ai-developer/refs/heads/prod/CodeBase/python/lab-02.py
     ```

-1. Save the file.
-1. Right click on `Python>src` in the left pane and select **Open in Integrated Terminal**.
+7. Right click on `Python>src` in the left pane and select **Open in Integrated Terminal**.

      ![](./media/image_035.png)

-1. Use the following command to run the app:
+8. Use the following command to run the app:

       ```
       streamlit run app.py
       ```
-1. If you are asked for any email to register, feel free to use the below provided email, and hit **Enter**:
+9. If you are asked for any email to register, feel free to use the below provided email, and hit **Enter**:

      ```
      test@gmail.com